VPH2014 satellite symposia

 September 9 2014, Knowledge Centre at Trondheim University Hospital

 The satellite symposium adressed to which degree computational physiology in the broad sense may become an unprecedented guide for identifying which new phenotypic data (and thus which new phenotyping technologies) should be selected in the context of biobanks and large population-based studies, and how such data may become transformative for the development of a Quantitative Human Physiome.

 September 8-9 2014, NTNU Campus

-This satellite focuses on the building of knowledge management structures, broadly understood as computing systems built to collect, make sense of and reason about information of biological parts and their dynamic interactions.
+The satellite symposium focused on the building of knowledge management structures, broadly understood as computing systems built to collect, make sense of and reason about information of biological parts and their dynamic interactions.